 Slagerij Arie van de Raa is in the Gelderlandplein shopping centre, near Amsterdam Zuid.
 You can order a turkey up to 10kg!
 Tel.
 020-644 1486

 Slagerij Alain Bernard (Albert Cuypstraat 133) is a French butcher and knows his turkeys.
 Place an order.
 Tel.
 020-662 4572

 Marqt supermarket will have some organic birds in stock but they recommend you talk to the butcher about size requirements and have them order it in for you.
 Tel.
 020-422 6311

 Hergo the retail butcher chain with stores across Amsterdam can order a turkey for you.

 De Hoenderspecialist Paul de Wit offers wild turkeys at farmers' markets on Haarlemmerplein on Wednesdays, Minervaplein on Fridays, and on Buikslotermeerplein, Lindegracht, and Jacob Obrechtsplein on Saturdays.
 He also can be found at the Grote Markt in Haarlem.

-Cranberries (veenbessen) are not as elusive as you think ... cranberries are grown on the Dutch island of Terschelling.
+Cranberries (veenbessen) are readily available and are even grown locally on the Dutch island of Terschelling.
 Marqt and Albert Heijn frequently sell fresh cranberries (AH also sells frozen).
 Health food stores De Tuinen, Natuurwinkel, or Ekoplaza offer organic cranberry jam and syrups.

 Eichholtz Delicatessen on the Leidsestraat stocks Stove Top Stuffing mixes, pie filling, jelly, and more.Tel.
 020-622 0305